 The elders find the online banking system and contactless card payment easier than any other method of payment because it is easier and faster.

 In the Netherlands, every bank has the technology to conduct business through online banking and contactless payments.
-Most of the shops all over the country also support these technologies.
+Most shops all over the country also support these technologies.

 This system helps both customers and retailers.
 It makes buying and selling more convenient for the parties.